Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Introduction

 Because molecular force norms indirectly describe the variance of molecular energy labels, using force norms as a sampling metric provides a way to cover variance not just in descriptor space, but also in label space.
-GGFPS contains a gradient bias hyperparameter which tunes the sampling to the variance in property distributions of different labeled datasets.
-The GGFPS is conceptually illustrated in Figure \ref{fig:Combined_Figure} (right, green).
-Gradient normals are shown for reference (right, yellow).
+GGFPS contains a gradient bias hyperparameter which adjusts the sampling to the property distributions of different labeled datasets.
+A GGFPS training set is shown in Figure \ref{fig:Combined_Figure} (right, blue), capturing both the energy minimum and tail ends of the dissociation curve.